Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: INTRODUCTION

-We conjecture, that an agent able to estimate the location of target objects relative to its current pose will implicitly extract more useful representations of the environment and navigate more efficiently.
+We conjecture that an agent able to estimate the location of target objects relative to its current pose will implicitly extract more useful representations of the environment and navigate more efficiently.
+A fundamental skill for such an agent is thus to remember previously encountered objects.
+Our auxiliary supervision targets exactly this ability.
 Classical methods based on RL rely on the capacity of the learning algorithm to extract mapping strategies from reward alone.
-While this has been shown to be possible in principle~\cite{DBLP:conf/pkdd/BeechingD0020}, we will show that the emergence of a spatial mapping strategy is significantly boosted through auxiliary tasks, which require the agent to continuously reason on the presence of targets w.r.t. to its viewpoint --- see Figure \ref{fig:aux_tasks}.
+While this has been shown to be possible in principle~\cite{DBLP:conf/pkdd/BeechingD0020}, we will show that \textbf{the emergence of a spatial mapping strategy is significantly boosted through auxiliary tasks}, which require the agent to continuously reason on the presence of targets w.r.t. to its viewpoint --- see Figure \ref{fig:aux_tasks}.

-To this end, we propose two auxiliary tasks, namely estimating the relative direction and the Euclidean distance to the current target object, conditioned on whether it has already been observed since the beginning of the episode.
-If an object is visible in the current observation, it will be helpful for training the agent to recognize it (discover its affordance) and estimate its relative position; spatial memory will be built up when the target was seen in the past.
+We introduce three auxiliary tasks, namely estimating if a target object has already been observed since the beginning of the episode, and if it is the case, the relative direction and the Euclidean distance to this object.
+If an object is visible in the current observation, it will be helpful for training the agent to recognize it (discover its existence and relevance to the task) and estimate its relative position.
+More importantly, if the target object was seen in the past, the auxiliary supervision will encourage the learning of representations of the environment, either implicitly or explicitly predicted by the agent, that are better spatially structured and populated with more relevant semantic information, leading to an update of the neural memory of the agent.

-We propose the following contributions: (i) we show that our proposed auxiliary tasks improve the performance of previous baselines by a large margin, which even allows to reach the performance of (incomparable) agents using ground-truth oracle maps as input; (ii) we show the consistency of the gains over different agents with multiple inductive biases, reaching from simple recurrent models to agents structured with projective geometry.
-This raises the question whether spatial inductive biases are required or whether spatial organization can be learned; (iii) the proposed method reaches SOTA performance on the \textit{Multi-ON} task, and corresponds to the winning entry of the \textit{CVPR 2021 Multi-ON challenge}.
+We propose the following contributions: (i) we show that the auxiliary tasks improve the performance of previous neural baselines by a large margin, which even allows to reach the performance of (incomparable) agents using ground-truth oracle maps as input; (ii) we show the consistency of the gains over different inductive biases, i.e. different ways to structure neural networks, reaching from simple recurrent models to agents structured with projective geometry.
+This raises the question whether spatial inductive biases are required or whether spatial organization can be learned; (iii) the proposed method reaches SOTA performance on the \textit{Multi-ON} task, and corresponds to the winning entry of the \textit{CVPR 2021 Multi-ON challenge} \footnote{ {\url{http://multion-challenge.cs.sfu.ca/2021.html}}}.
+The \textit{Test-Standard} leaderboard \footnote{ {\url{https://eval.ai/web/challenges/challenge-page/805/leaderboard/2202}}}, an explanatory video \footnote{ {\url{https://youtu.be/rzHZNATBec8}}} and code \footnote{ {\url{https://github.com/PierreMarza/teaching_agents_how_to_map}}} are available.